-Problem Solution Listing Restrict the range of types that an array can contain Apply a type annotation or allow the compiler to infer the types from the value used to initialize the array 4-9 Define fixed-length arrays with specified types for each value Use a tuple 10-12 Refer to a collection of related values through a single name Use an enum 13-22 Define a type that can be assigned only specific values Use a literal value type 23-28 Avoid duplication when describing a complex type Use a type alias 29
+Problem Solution Listing Restrict the range of types that an array can contain Apply a type annotation or allow the compiler to infer the types from the value used to initialize the array 4-9 Define fixed-length arrays with specified types for each value Use a tuple 10-14 Define variable-length arrays with specified types for each value Use a tuple with a rest element 15 Refer to a collection of related values through a single name Use an enum 16-25 Define a type that can be assigned only specific values Use a literal value type 26-32 Avoid duplication when describing a complex type Use a type alias 33 target This option specifies the version of the JavaScript language that the compiler will target in its output. outDir This option specifies the directory in which the JavaScript files will be placed. rootDir This option specifies the root directory that the compiler will use to locate TypeScript files. declaration This option produces type declaration files when enabled, which can be useful in understanding how types have been inferred.
+These files are described in more detail in Chapter 14. strictNullChecks This option prevents null and undefined from being accepted as values for other types.